Charlotte 49ers football: Stadium

-Chancellor Dubois conducted a lengthy review process of the committee's results before making his final recommendation to the Board of Trustees.
+Chancellor Dubois conducted a lengthy review process of the committee's results before making his final recommendation to the board of trustees.
 He presented the findings of his own internal review to the board at a June meeting which included estimates from stadium design firm Populous.
 The estimates significantly increased facilities construction numbers from the feasibility committee figures.
 They were also significantly higher than those for a much larger facility recently constructed for the University of Central Florida's Bright House Stadium.

-On February 12, 2010, the University of North Carolina Board of Governors approved a debt service fee increase to fund the construction of the football stadium and football center, and on August 2, 2010 Governor Bev Perdue signed the debt service fee bill into law to clear the way for stadium construction.
+On February 12, 2010, the University of North Carolina's board of governors approved a debt service fee increase to fund the construction of the football stadium and football center, and on August 2, 2010 Governor Bev Perdue signed the debt service fee bill into law to clear the way for stadium construction.
 Designed by the architecture teams of Jenkins-Peer Architects and the DLR Group, its location was shown near the campus entrance at Highway 29 north of Hayes Stadium.
 On April 28, 2011 Charlotte held a groundbreaking ceremony for the football stadium.
 The stadium was completed in summer 2012.
 The 49ers' first game was a 52–7 win over Campbell on August 31, 2013.

 Future non-conference opponents

-Announced schedules as of November 21, 2022.
+Announced schedules as of August 15, 2025.